Fresh spring microgreens growing in trays on sunny windowsill

 Best Microgreens to Grow in Spring: A Complete Guide

-Quick Answer: Spring's mild temperatures (60-75°F), longer daylight hours, and higher humidity create ideal conditions for growing microgreens.
-Pea shoots are the top spring variety due to their vigorous growth, while the season's natural advantages help prevent common issues like damping-off disease.
-You'll achieve faster growth and better flavor development during spring compared to other seasons.
+Quick answer: Spring's mild temperatures (60-75°F), longer daylight hours, and higher humidity create ideal conditions for growing microgreens.
+Pea shoots are the top choice for spring cultivation due to their vigorous growth, while the season's natural advantages help prevent common issues like damping-off disease.
+You'll achieve faster growth and better flavor development compared to other seasons.

 Spring is the perfect time to start your microgreens journey or expand your growing repertoire.
 The mild temperatures, longer daylight hours, and increased humidity create ideal conditions for most microgreen varieties.
 Whether you're a beginner or experienced grower, choosing the right varieties for spring can make all the difference in your success.